haminsky/Week7-WP/README.md

 # Week7-WP
-This a repository to pentest WordPress for CodePath assignment
+This a repository to pentest WordPress for CodePath assignment.